Intel may have little choice in big manufacturing bet

-SAN FRANCISCO (Reuters) - Intel Corp’s decision to spend $13 billion in 2013 to develop and build future manufacturing technology has not gone down well on Wall Street but it may be necessary if it wants to stay on top of rivals in coming years.
+SAN FRANCISCO, Jan 18 (Reuters) - Intel Corp’s decision to spend $13 billion in 2013 to develop and build future manufacturing technology has not gone down well on Wall Street but it may be necessary if it wants to stay on top of rivals in coming years.

 The top chipmaker’s shares slumped nearly 7 percent on Friday, a day after executives said the company would increase 2013 capital spending from an already dizzying $11 billion.